Olacoachee/DS-ML-DOCUMENTATION/README.md

 The workflow utilizes a ColumnTransformer to apply specific preprocessing steps in parallel to different data types (numerical and categorical).
 The processed data is then fed into a RandomForestClassifier model.
 Three machine learning models were trained to predict the probability of insurance claims:
-a.
-Logistic Regression was used as a baseline model
+-  Logistic Regression was used as a baseline model
-b.
-Decision Tree captured non-linear patterns
+-  Decision Tree captured non-linear patterns
-c.
-Random Forest leveraged ensemble learning to improve predictive performance
+-  Random Forest leveraged ensemble learning to improve predictive performance

 Class weights were applied to address class imbalance.